top of page

 眾生的一切 都是吾所擔負

-no matter how disappointing life may be—
+no matter how bitter life may seem—

 I will bear them all.